Post 2 of our adventure in India, day 6, I think.

 I have details for Sea Waves Guest House and for the above Travel Agency.
 If you need them just let me know, I’ll add them to this post when I get a chance and recommend both wholeheartedly.
 I have loads more photos that I want to share but the internet is so beyond terrible that I have to give up.
 I’m going for a sunset beer on the beach in Goa.
 Another installment to write, I’m days behind.

-Read more of our India Travel Blog here.
-Day 1 in India, adjusting to a new way of travel and how we left Mamallapuram by train to visit Hampi and from there Goa.
+Read more of our India Travel Blog here for guides tips and the how – to of travel in India.
+Next is how we left Mamallapuram by train to visit Hampi and from there Goa.